Published Apr 23, 2026 4 min read

 Keep your investments working while funding protection.
 Check how loan against insurance policy can support your needs.
 Click here

-How the financing structure works (ILIT, Collateral, Repayment)
+How premium financing life insurance structure works

 The structure of premium financing life insurance involves multiple elements working together.
 Here is how it generally looks: